claws/reverse-geocoder/README.md

 }
 ```

-## Run Demo
+## Demo

-To simplify running the reverse geocoding service a Docker compose
+To simplify running the reverse geocoding service a Docker compose configuration
-configuration example is included.
-However, a few set up steps need to be run
+example is included.
+However, a few set up steps need to be run first to
-first to prepare data that will go into the database - as it is not stored in
+prepare data that will go into the database - as it is not stored in this
-this repository.
+repository.

 ### Clone Repo

+Start by cloning this repo.
 ```
 $ git clone https://github.com/claws/reverse-geocoder.git
 $ cd reverse-geocoder